tanwasp/LunchBox-Android/intellij/doc/test-report.md

 ## System Test #3

-The goal of this test run is to make a search with no
+The goal of this test run is to make a search with no filters and default sorting.
+The user should be able to select a restaurant and leave a review, and the review will be visible when they go back to the restaurant profile.

 ## System Test #4

 The goal of this test run is to evaluate what happens when you enter a term that does not match any of the restaurant's names.
 The desired outcome is that a message will appear indicating no results, and the user will be prompted to search again.

-**Transcript:**